-What is the best way to sell to women?
+Do you wonder how to sell to women?
 Does selling to women require a different strategy than selling to men?
-Last, do you treat your male clients different then you treat your female clients?
+Last, do you treat your male clients differently then you treat your female clients?

 A few weeks ago I attended a conference in Southern California geared towards women business owners called Biz Chix Live.
 It was put on by Natalie Eckdahl, who’s a business coach, speaker, and host of a super successful podcast called Biz Chix (you can find it on iTunes – I recommend it for women business owners).

 How To Sell To Women- Women Are Turned Off By This:

 At the end of one of our conference days, there was a group of attendees all gathered together discussing what we learned and business in general.
 The conversation turned to sales, as it sometimes does when I’m around since it’s the focus of my business.
 The women started discussing all of the terrible sales strategies people are employing to get their business.
 One woman asked me if I’ve ever written an article explaining why selling over social media (i.e. Facebook Messenger, LinkedIn Messaging, etc.) doesn’t work.
 There was not one woman in the group who liked being contacted and then “sold to” in this way.
 Every one of them was totally turned off by it.

 Last week in a private group on Facebook this same topic was broached again and I was tagged in the post.
 A few people who’ve been through my training and/or know my work asked what the best way is to politely suggest to the senders that they consider learning some selling skills.
 The women in this group are sick of these random, “buy from me” messages showing up and therefore are speaking up about it.

 I wonder, do people think women like being “sold” to in this way?
 And, if you’re the person sending these types of messages, would you send these same messages to a man?
 It seems unlikely.